 On 1 October 2024, the General Shareholders' Meeting accepted the resignation of Mr. Danny Dweik from all his positions on the Board of Directors and its Committees.
 At the proposal of the Nomination and Compensation Committee, Mr. Luca Molinari was appointed as a board member for the statutory term of six years.
-During the Board meeting held on the same day, Mr. Molinari was appointed as a member of the Nomination and Compensation Committee and the Strategy and Sustainability Committee, replacing Mr. Dweik in both roles.
+During the Board meeting held on the same day, Mr. Molinari was appointed as a member of the Nomination and Compensation Committee, replacing Mr. Dweik in both roles.